 A Frankincense tree perched on a hilltop in modern-day Oman.

 Frankincense and myrrh are both tree resins, or gummy sap that oozes from the bark of two different trees native to the Arabian Peninsula and Northeast Africa.
 Incisions are made in the bark of the tree during important times of year, and the sap pours out.

 The sacred trees that produce Frankincense and Myrrh are almost impossible to grow outside of the Arabian Peninsula, which meant they were constantly in short supply and high demand.
 According to a famous Roman historian, the sap made the Arabians the richest people on earth by Jesus’s time, more valuable than gold.
 Frankincense alone is responsible for creating the trade routes linking southern Arabia to India, the Mediterranean, and the Silk Road in China.

 The demand for Frankincense and Myrrh waned with the rise of Christianity, which forbade burning of incense because of its associations with pagan worship.
 The resins would return to the Catholic Church as a ceremonial incense many years later.

-Herbalism and Chinese medicine continue to use the resins for their antiseptic properties, although modern medicine has wiped out their use in mainstream society.
-Today, in Western Oman where the trees flourish, frankincense is used in deodorant, toothpaste, and as a food and drink flavoring.
+- Today, in Western Oman where the trees flourish, frankincense is used in deodorant, toothpaste, and as a flavoring agent in food and drink.

-Recent studies have shown that frankincense and myrrh can help treat high cholesterol, Crohn’s disease, anxiety, and asthma, among other illnesses.
-Clearly, the story of Frankincense and Myrrh is not finished.
+- Recent studies have shown that frankincense and myrrh can help treat high cholesterol, Crohn’s disease, anxiety, and asthma, among other illnesses.